Folderr/Folderr/Config.md

 discordHook.name - New name to overwrite when sending the webhook

+sharder - Sharder restrictions & settings.

+- Evolve-X process sharder may be experimental

-maxCores - Whether or not to use all cores (well, threads) available to it.
+sharder.enabled - Whether or not to enable sharding (boolean)

+sharder.maxCores - The maximum amount of cores available to use when sharding (number).

+sharder.maxMemory - The maximum amount of memory to allow total process usage.
+Format: `value<format>`.
+Default: `4G` (G standing for gigabyte).
+- Memory formats: mb/m (megabytes) or gb/g (gigabytes)

 ### Discord webhooks
 Learn about webhooks at https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 ### Example config